Episodes

 In our last full-sized episode, Scotty told the story of a real-life psychopath who inspired a notorious television character.
 Well, this week Amelia has her own tale of a notorious criminal mastermind who gave birth to a TV scammer.

-Fans of HBO's "The Guilded Age" may not know that one of its characters is inspired by "the Queen of Ohio" Cassie L. Chadwick--aka Elizabeth Bigley--who around the turn of the 20th century perpetrated one of the most audacious cons in American history.
+Fans of HBO's "The Gilded Age" may not know that one of its characters is inspired by "the Queen of Ohio" Cassie L. Chadwick--aka Elizabeth Bigley--who around the turn of the 20th century perpetrated one of the most audacious cons in American history.
 Buckle up, because this one's a real doozy.

-WARNING: Mild spoilers for "The Guilded Age."
+WARNING: Mild spoilers for "The Gilded Age."

 Show More Show Less